sychen303/Valak/README.md

-# Valak
+# Introducing Valak
-Our initiative introduces a unique approach to NFT acquisition.
+An unique approach to NFT acquisition.
 Armed with just a single headlight, embark on an exhilarating adventure to uncover hidden NFT treasures.

 ![image](https://github.com/sychen303/Valak/assets/38778028/477e6898-4fca-4be5-b382-3ab540ff684e)